DrKJeff16/project.nvim/README.md

 ### `:ProjectLog`

 > [!IMPORTANT]
-> This command will not be available unless you set `logging = true`
+> This command will not be available unless you set `log.enabled = true`
 > in your `setup()`.

 The `:ProjectLog` command opens the `project.nvim` log file in a new tab,